julia-dizhak/code-examples/README.md

 <details>
   <summary>Explanation</summary>

-  This code produce an error.
+  This code produce an error `Uncaught SyntaxError: Invalid left-hand side in assignment`.
   It is error because the left side of assignament must always be 'wire'.
   Variables are wires, so they can appear on the left side.

-  A literal like `null` is not a 'wire', so trying to assign something to it is meaningless
+  A literal like `null` is not a 'wire', so trying to assign something to it is meaningless.
 </details>